QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Teichmüller theory and its connection to symbols

-The quantization of the Teichmuller space is achieved by upgrading the Poisson bracket to a commutator. i.e.~ \be [z_e, z_e'] = 2\pi i b^2 \{z_e, z_e'\}~, \ee where one introduces a ``Planck constant'' $b$.
-Ultimately, the parameter $b$ would coincide with the quantum group deformation parameter $b$ in the Liouville theory introduced in (\ref{eqQ}).
+The quantization of the Teichmüller space is achieved by upgrading the Poisson bracket to a commutator. i.e.~ \be [z_e, z_{e'}] = 2\pi i b^2 \{z_e, z_{e'}\}~, \ee where one introduces a ``Planck constant'' $b$.
+Ultimately, the parameter $b$ would coincide with the quantum group deformation parameter $b$ in the Liouville theory, entering the $6j$ symbols in \eqref{bcft coefficients} through $q = e^{i\pi b^2}$.

 Then one needs to construct the action of the mapping class group on the quantized variables and also on the Hilbert space that follows from quantization.
 Such a transformation should preserve the Poisson bracket, while satisfying the same consistency condition of the flip, including the relation depicted in Fig.~\ref{pentagon2}, now as an operator relation.